Contact Lens Care

 What is dry eye syndrome?

-Dry eye syndrome is a common eye condition that occurs when the eyes do not make enough tears (keratoconjunctivitis sicca), or the tears dry too quickly (evaporative tear loss), depriving the eyes of essential moisture and hydration.
-Eyes deprived of moisture, dry out and become red, swollen and irritated.
+Dry eye syndrome (DES) is a common eye condition that occurs when the eyes do not make enough tears or tears dry too quickly, depriving the eyes of essential moisture and hydration.
+Eyes deprived of moisture dry out and become red, swollen and irritated.

 A common problem for lens wearers is that their contact lenses can create a feeling of dryness.
 Although contact lenses may not be the leading cause of the problem, they can make the condition more pronounced.

 There are various causes for dry eyes, but most are easily dealt with by making subtle changes to your eye care routine.

 Different types of dry eye syndrome